-2i.
-TRANSPORTATION OHA/ODE Requirements Hybrid/Onsite Plan □ Include transportation departments (and associated contracted Our operations director worked directly with our transportation providers, if used) in planning for return to service. supervisor to ensure compliance with these requirements.
+OH.
+A/ODE Requirements Hybrid/Onsite Plan Include transportation departments (and associated contracted Our operations director worked directly with our transportation providers, if used) in planning for return to service. supervisor to ensure compliance with these requirements.
 Buses are cleaned frequently.
-Conduct targeted cleanings between routes, with a focus on disinfecting frequently touched surfaces of the bus (see section 2j of the Ready Schools, Safe Learners guidance). □ Staff must use hand sanitizer (containing between 60-95% alcohol) in between helping each child and when getting on and off the vehicle.
+Conduct targeted cleanings between routes, with a focus on disinfecting frequently touched surfaces of the bus (see section 2j of the Ready Schools, Safe Learners guidance).
+Staff must use hand sanitizer (containing between 60-95% alcohol) in between helping each child and when getting on and off the vehicle.
 Gloves are not recommended; hand sanitizer is strongly preferred.
 If hand sanitizer is not available, disposable gloves can be used and must be changed to a new pair before helping each child.
-Develop protocol for loading/unloading that includes visual screening for students exhibiting symptoms and logs for contacttracing.
+Develop protocol for loading/unloading that includes visual screening for students exhibiting symptoms and logs for contact- tracing.
 This must be done at the time of arrival and departure.
 If a student displays COVID-19 symptoms, provide a face covering (unless they are already wearing one) and keep six feet away from others.
 Continue transporting the student.
 The symptomatic student shall be seated in the first row of the bus during transportation, and multiple windows must be opened to allow for fresh air circulation, if feasible.
 The symptomatic student shall leave the bus first.
-After 0 all students exit the bus, the seat and surrounding surfaces must be cleaned and disinfected.
+After It to death switches have the seat and symptomatics. all students exit the bus, the seat and surrounding surfaces must be cleaned and disinfected.
 If arriving at school, notify staff to begin isolation measures.
-If transporting for dismissal and the student displays an 0 onset of symptoms, notify the school. □ Consult with parents/guardians of students who may require additional support (e.g., students who experience a disability and require specialized transportation as a related service) to appropriately provide service.
+If transporting for dismissal and the student displays are student displays.
+If transporting for dismissal and the student displays an onset of symptoms, notify the school.
+Consult with parents/guardians of students who may require additional support (e.g., students who experience a disability and require specialized transportation as a related service) to appropriately provide service.
 Drivers must wear masks or face coverings while driving, unless the mask or face covering interferes with the driver's vision (e.g., fogging of eyeglasses).
 Drivers must wear face coverings when not actively driving and operating the bus, including while students are entering or exiting the vehicle.
 A face shield may be an acceptable alternative, as stated in Section 1h of the Ready Schools, Safe Learners guidance.